Belcourt of Newport: The Tinneys

 In 1983, robbers attempted a million-dollar heist of Belcourt's antiques.
 Police recovered many artifacts but not a 14-pound silver reliquary containing a relic from the third century.

 The lawns contain many sculptural pieces in bronze, terra cotta, marble and stone.
 Depicting scenes from mythology, nymphs and cherubs, the collection is an informal contrast to the strong and robust lines of the French-style château.
 The driveways and pathways are lined with lush arborvitae, planted by the Tinneys a few years after they moved into Belcourt.

 Belcourt is the third largest mansion in Newport, after The Breakers and Ochre Court.
 The castle has been the subject of an ongoing restoration project spanning from the beginning of the Tinney family's occupation of the castle up to and including the present day.

 On May 26, 2009, it was reported that the then-owner of Belcourt, Harle Tinney, had put the residence up for sale.
-The home was put on the market for $US 7.2 million.
-As of June 2011, the price had been reduced twice to $US 5.1 million and then to $US 3.9 million.
-Subsequently, it was taken off of the market and re-listed for sale in two parcels totaling $US 4.625 million.
+The home was put on the market for $7.2 million.
+As of June 2011, the price had been reduced twice to $5.1 million and then to $3.9 million.
+Subsequently, it was taken off of the market and re-listed for sale in two parcels totaling $4.625 million.
 Tinney said she was ready to part with the home after her husband's death in 2006.